georgelzh/SoundCloud-FullStack/README.md

 development of fullstack enginnering.
 At the same time, sharp my python, flask, Rest API, Mongodb skills.

-“Learn_partial_content_static_file_stream.py”,  “Music folder”, “template/test.html” & “template/test2.html” are for particle content local(static) file stream.
+“Learn_partial_content_static_file_stream.py”,  “Music folder”, “template/test.html” & “template/test2.html” are for particle content local(static) file streaming.
 I played with static streaming in the beginning.
 “Gridfs_usage_playground.py” is for me to learn mongoDB - gridfs.

 Files and folders mentioned above are not required for the project to run.
-But they can be helpful if you’d like to learn about static file streaming.
+But they can be helpful if you’d like to learn about static file streaming and gridfs.

 # what is covered in this project?